syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Dot-NET-Core.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/OCR/Perform-OCR-on-the-rotated-page-of-the-PDF-document).

 ## Performing OCR with Unicode characters

 You can perform OCR on Images with Unicode characters.
 To preserve the Unicode characters in the PDF document, use the UnicodeFont property.
 Refer to the following code snippet.